jhonnyLeandro/UI-Test-Automation-Framework/README.md

 ## Platform Set Up

-To run the test in both mobile platforms (Android and iOS), you should install the native libraries (Android SDK, xcode-command-tools) and configure the env variable path.
+To run the tests in both mobile platforms (Android and iOS), you should install the native libraries (Android SDK, xcode-command-tools) and configure the env variable path so that they can be accessed.

 ## run test